What is Hyperautomation in 2024? A Deep Dive for Pragmatic Implementers

 Low-Code/No-Code Platforms

-Low-code/no-code platforms empower citizen developers to build and automate applications with minimal coding.
+Low-code/no-code platforms citizen developers to build and automate applications with minimal coding.
 These platforms provide visual development environments and pre-built components, making it easier to create custom solutions.
 Examples include Microsoft Power Apps, OutSystems, and Mendix.

 For example, a business user can create a simple application to automate expense reporting, using a low-code platform to build the user interface and integrate it with the accounting system.